remirror/remirror/docs/introduction.md

 # Introduction

-## Preface

-This documentation is still a work in progress.
-It is being updated and still has many iterations before it can be called ready.

-While reading through this guide, if you find errors or would like to suggest improvements there are several options.

-- Open an issue in our [GitHub repo](https://github.com/remirror/remirror/issues).
-- [Join our discord server](https://discord.gg/C4cfrMK) and discuss the problem with us.
-- Create a pull request with your proposed improvement by clicking the edit button on the relevant page.

-Whatever you decide I'm happy that you've taken the time to dive into the `remirror` project.

 ## Overview

 Remirror is a wrapper library for [ProseMirror](https://prosemirror.net/), it is an abstraction layer that makes ProseMirror easier to work with, and provides React and ProseMirror integration.